NicoGros/MicroGPS/README.md

 MicroGPS is intended for researchers working with microscopy, spectroscopy and imaging techniques where accurate point relocation across instruments is required.

+## Installation

+### Windows executable (recommended)

+Download the latest `MicroGPS.exe` from the releases page.

+No Python installation is required.
+Simply extract the downloaded file and run `MicroGPS.exe`.

+### MacOs users

+There is no MacOs executable at the moment, but you can have MicroGPS running from source on a Mac.

+### Running from source

+For developers or users who want to run MicroGPS from Python, follow instructions and recommendations in CONTRIBUTING.md.

 ## Typical workflow

 1. Load a reference image (optical microscope, photograph, scan, etc.).